‘Love Boat,’ ‘Mary Tyler Moore’ star Gavin MacLeod dies at 90

-LOS ANGELES (AP) — Gavin MacLeod, the veteran supporting actor who achieved stardom as Murray Slaughter, the sardonic TV news writer on “The Mary Tyler Moore Show,” before going on to even bigger fame as the cheerful Capt.
+LOS ANGELES (AP) — Gavin MacLeod, the veteran supporting actor who achieved fame as sardonic TV news writer Murray Slaughter on “The Mary Tyler Moore Show” and stardom playing cheerful Capt.
 Stubing on “The Love Boat,” has died.
 He was 90.

-MacLeod died early Saturday, his nephew, Mark See, told Variety.
-MacLeod’s health had been poor recently but no cause of death was given, the trade publication reported.
+MacLeod died early Saturday at his home in Palm Desert, California, said Stephanie Steele Zalin, his stepdaughter.
+She attributed his death to his age, saying he had been well until very recently.

+“He had one of the most amazing, fun blasts of a life of anybody I know.
+He enjoyed every minute of it,” Steele Zalin said.
+“I don’t even think in his wildest dreams he dreamt of the life that he ended up having and creating.”

+Ed Asner, who played opposite MacLeod on “The Mary Tyler Moore Show,” said on Twitter that “my heart is broken.
+Gavin was my brother, my partner in crime (and food) and my comic conspirator.”

-Known to sitcom fans for his bald head and wide smile, MacLeod toiled in near anonymity for more than a decade, appearing on dozens of TV shows and in several movies before landing his “Mary Tyler Moore” role in 1970.
+Known to sitcom fans for his bald head and wide smile, MacLeod toiled in near anonymity for more than a decade, appearing on dozens of TV shows and in several movies before landing the part of Murray in 1970.

-He had originally tested for Moore’s TV boss, Lou Grant, a part that went to Ed Asner.
+He had originally tested for Moore’s TV boss, Lou Grant, the role that went to Asner.
 Realizing he wasn’t right for playing the blustery, short-tempered TV newsroom leader, MacLeod asked if he could try instead for the wisecracking TV news writer, his jokes often at the expense of the dimwitted anchorman Ted Baxter.

 It was still top-rated when Moore, who played news producer Mary Richards, decided to end it after seven seasons.